 Newaukum River effectiveness monitoring

 The Newaukum River, a tributary to the Chehalis River, is a focus area for salmon recovery.
-Local stakeholders are working to restore stream habitat and water quality so the watershed can support healthy salmon populations.
+The Chehalis Lead Entity and local stakeholders are working to restore stream habitat and water quality so the watershed can support healthy salmon populations.

 Our scientists support this work by measuring how these restoration actions affect the watershed overall.
 Stakeholder groups use our data to make science-based decisions when planning restoration in the Newaukum.